 Isabel Gehweiler is a laureate of numerous competitions including the European Young Artist Award, the Art Prize of the Baden-Württemberg Art Foundation and the Markgräfler Kunstförderpreis.
 She has received scholarships from the Casino Gesellschaft Saarbrücken, the DAAD (German Academic Exchange Service), the Juilliard School of Music, the Rotary International Foundation, the arteMusica Foundation, the Studienstiftung des Saarlandes and the Richard-Wagner Society.
 Since 2017, she has been a scholarship holder from the Notenstein La Roche private bank’s promotional program for young musicians and the Vontobel private bank.
 Currently she is holding a Covid-19-scholarship by the city of Zurich.

 Ms. Gehweiler is currently teaching cello at the Hochschule für Musik, Medien und Theater in Hannover, and lecturing in music pedagogy at the Zürcher Hochschule der Künste (ZHdK) in Switzerland.
 She is currently also playing in two new theater productions by Christoph Marthaler; at the Deutsches Schauspielhaus Hamburg (Übermann ODER Die Liebe kommt zu Besuch) and at the Schauspielhaus Zürich (44 Harmonies From Apartment House 1776).
-In addition to these endeavors, she is studying specialized physiology for musicians at the Zurich University of Arts.
+In addition to these endeavors, she is specialized in physiology for musicians at the Zurich University of Arts.
 Together with Andreas Vollenweider she was with their album “Quiet Places” in the Swiss charts (place 8), the German charts and the Bilboard charts (classical crossover, place 5).

 Her teachers include Katharina Gohl-Moser and Ivan Monighetti (both Hochschule für Musik Basel – Precollege), Richard Aaron (The Juilliard School, NY – Bachelor of Music), Gustav Rivinius (HfM Saarbrücken – Orchestra Diploma) and Thomas Grossenbacher (Zurich University of Arts, Zurich – Soloist exam and teaching diploma).